drhsqlite/fossil-mirror/www/caps/index.md

 Even more surprising to you may be the fact that user caps do not affect cloning and syncing over SSH!
-(Not unless you go [out of your way][sshfc] patch around it, at any rate.)
+(Not unless you go [out of your way][sshfc] to patch around it, at any rate.)
 When you make a change to such a repository, the stock Fossil behavior is that the change first goes to the local repo clone where file system permissions are all that matter, but then upon sync, the situation is